jay-brdy/Online-Store-Capstone/README.md

 4/3/2024 Working towards MVP (Minimum Viable Product).

 4/4/2024 Working on getting cart function to properly work and access user's carts.

+4/9/2024 User's are now able to:
+* View products without logging in
+* Register for an account
+* Log in
+* Access their account details
+* View their cart
+* Add items to their cart